How would you feel if your personal information, such as your ID and resume, were posted online?

 MFPs connected to the internet and exposed to attack surfaces can be hacked by attackers at any time and in reality, many servers among these exposed MFPs are already hacked.
 If you search by combining the string ‘Hacked’ and port 631(IPP) on Criminal IP, you can find hacked MFPs.
 Upon connecting to the corresponding MFPs, you can see that the string on the upper left corner is changed to ‘Hacked by XXXX.’
 For your information, there is a printer hacking toolkit called PRET(Printer Exploitation Toolkit) which became infamous for hacking HP printers back in 2020.

 Businesses have been taking measures to prevent potential cyber attacks on MFPs, such as conducting security checks, raising security awareness, and deleting stored files.
 However, despite these efforts, many institutions and small businesses still face security issues related to MFPs.
 This ongoing problem of decreased security awareness particularly concerns small businesses and institutions, and it extends to individuals who use MFPs at home and have personal IP addresses.

 Since the entry into the Information Age, there have been numerous information security policies on personal information delivery, such as using encrypted and disposable emails.
 However, security policies on MFPs, where these important data are through, remain a task to be solved.

 Therefore, security checks on these MFPs must be conducted and the issue of their entire functions being accessible without authentication, in particular, must be corrected as soon as possible.
 (It is a relief that some of the MFPs found on Criminal IP at least required login authentication to view the registration information menu.)

-Additionally, considering that most MFPs are externally exposed without ACL(Access Control List), all businesses and institutions should execute attack surface management on a regular basis.
+Additionally, since most MFPs are externally exposed without an Access Control List (ACL), it is important for businesses and institutions to conduct attack surface management regularly.